-This performance indicator applies to seventy-five percent (75%) of the PSUs granted in 2023.
+This performance indicator applies to 60% of the PSUs granted in 2024.

-The applicable multiplier shall correspond to the average ROCE, as determined by the Corporation, for the three calendar years ended before the Vesting Date, based on the following table.
+The applicable multiplier shall correspond to the average ROCE, as determined by the Corporation, for the three (3) calendar years ended before the Vesting Date, based on the following table.